rust-lang/reference/src/items/generics.md

 The *free variables* of an item or type are the type and lifetime variables that refer to a generically declared parameter.
 A *concrete item* or *concrete type* is one that does not have any free variables.
+See [Wikipeida][concrete wikipedia] for more.

 For example, consider this trait: